-Learn how to make DIY hair bows for Valentine’s Day, featuring clay conversation hearts!
+Learn how to make heart hair bows for Valentine’s Day with a conversation candy theme!
 These are so cute and perfect for the holidays.

 Don’t they look real?
-If you’ve never made anything out of polymer clay, you’ve got to try it.
-You just bake it in the oven, and it hardens.
+If you’ve never made anything out of polymer clay, you’ve got to try these DIY hair accessories.
+You just bake it in the oven, and it hardens so these are quite durable.

-`You can make some really neat things with it!
+You can make some really neat things with clay!
 I even had a little fun and stamped my girls’ names into a couple of the hearts.
-They were so excited to see them!
+They were so excited to see the heart hair bows when complete.

 DIY Hair Bows